Yoast/yoast-test-helper/readme.txt

 Enhancements:

-* Adds a schema endpoint to any URL.
-Suffix the URL with /schema/ and you’ll get only the Schema for that URL, improving readability.
+* Adds a `schema` endpoint to any URL.
+Suffix the URL with `/schema/` and you'll get only the Schema for that URL, pretty printed.
-* Adds option to overwrite the default thresholds of the indexables page.
-* Adds a feature toggle to enable the new settings UI.
-* Adds a feature toggle to enable the indexables overview.

 Other:

+* Removes the checkbox to enable the feature flag for the structured data blocks.
+* Sets the WordPress tested up to version to 6.2.
-* Sets minimum WordPress version to 5.9 and tested up to 6.0.
+* Sets minimum WordPress version to 6.0.
-* Add reset button for indexable ignore lists.
+* Drops compatibility with PHP 5.6, 7.0 and 7.1.

 = 1.17 =